usexfg/fuego/README.md

 And it is here.
 ________________________________________________________________________________________________________

-{DRÆGONGLASS} is a next-generation anonymous cryptocurrency built upon Cryptonote technologies.
+{DRAGONGLASS} is a next-generation anonymous cryptocurrency built upon Cryptonote technologies.
 Read Cryptonote white paper at https://cryptonote.org/whitepaper.pdf